-I started reading a lot about the ingredients in our beauty products, as well as the chemicals in our food, during my sophomore year in college.
-My curiosity was sparked when the Environmental Working Group (EWG) launched their Skin Deep database in 2004 and when I discovered the Seafood Watch consumer guides (at the time I was living in Boston where seafood was a large part of my daily diet, so this was of interest to me).
+I began reading a lot about the ingredients in our beauty products, as well as the chemicals in our food, during my sophomore year in college.
+My curiosity was sparked when the Environmental Working Group (EWG) launched their Skin Deep database in 2004, and when I discovered the Seafood Watch consumer guides—at that time I was living in Boston where seafood was a large part of my daily diet, so this was of interest to me.

 These resources made me more conscious of what I was putting into and onto my body.
 At first, I monitored my products here and there but mostly continued using many of the same brands due to a lack of availability of something purer.

-As I delved deeper into my studies and later my career, my experience working with individuals suffering from progressive neurological conditions really had me questioning what other factors were at play, especially as my patients continued to get younger and younger, and early onset of particular diseases seemed to be on the rise.
-I began to further research the chemicals in our food and beauty products and their potential links to diseases such as Alzheimer’s Disease.
+As I delved deeper into my studies and later my career, my experience working with individuals suffering from progressive neurological conditions really had me questioning what other factors were at play—especially as my patients continued to get younger, and early onset of particular diseases seemed to be on the rise.
+This led me to further research the chemicals in our food and beauty products, and their potential links to diseases such as Alzheimer’s Disease.

 We all use so many products that are harmful to us, but it wasn't until recently that people truly began questioning what was in them.
-Organizations like the EWG, among others, made it easier for me to gauge the safety of the products I was using, but often even organic or natural products still contained ingredients that I was uncertain of, and when they were completely chemical-free, they were too pricey for me to afford.
+Organizations like the EWG, among others, made it easier for me to gauge the safety of the products I was using—but often, even organic products contained ingredients that I was uncertain of, and when they were completely chemical-free, they were too pricey for me to afford.

-I finally became so sick of the struggle to find what I was looking for that I began playing with recipes of my own, which eventually led to me making many of my own products that I use daily.
-I've gone as far as making my own laundry detergent, shampoo and hand soaps, but as better products have come onto the market in these areas, I simply decided they would do (especially as I discovered homemade versions of these products in particular spoiled rather quickly).
+I eventually tired of the struggle to find what I was looking for and began playing with recipes of my own, which led to me making many of my own products that I use daily.
+I've gone as far as making my own laundry detergent, shampoo, and hand soaps, but as better products have come onto the market in these areas, I simply decided they would do, especially as I discovered homemade versions of these products, in particular, spoiled rather quickly.